-The artery model will mimic the shape of the femoral artery, as many cases of PAD occur in this section of the arterial system, and because it makes for an effective testing model due to its large diameter.
-The artery model will be manufactured by stereolithography (SLA) 3D printing using a semitranslucent flexible resin selected for its similar properties to those of a femoral artery.
-The lesion models will be manufactured by fused deposition modeling (FDM) 3D printing using a high-hardness filament selected for its similar properties similar to those of a calcified lesion.
-The geometry of these lesion models will vary over the 12 models created to allow for vascular interventional devices to be tested on a wide range of disease states.
+The artery model mimics the shape of the femoral artery, because many cases of PAD occur in this section of the arterial system, and because it makes for an effective testing model due to its large diameter.
+The artery models are manufactured by stereolithography (SLA) 3D printing using a semi-translucent elastic photopolymer resin selected for its similar properties to those of a femoral artery.
+The lesion models are manufactured by fused deposition modeling (FDM) 3D printing using a high-hardness TPU filament selected for its similar properties similar to those of a calcified lesion.
+The geometry of these lesion models varies over the 12 models created to allow for vascular interventional devices to be tested on a wide range of disease states.

 The pump system contains three further subsystems, as the pump system has several functions.
 The first of these subsystems is the pump itself.
 The pump chosen by the team was selected by calculating the power required to achieve the correct properties of blood flow under simulated use conditions.
 A peristaltic pump that meets these criteria was selected for this purpose.
 The next of the pump subsystems is the computing and sensing unit.
-To allow for precise data collection when testing the model, the team will employ pressure transducers at the inlet and exit of the artery model.
-The data collected by the sensors will be transmitted to and processed by an Arduino module, then printed to an LCD screen for the operator(s) of the model to see.
+To allow for precise data collection when testing the model, the pressure transducers are implemented at the inlet and exit of the artery model.
+The data collected by the sensors are transmitted to and processed by an Arduino module, then printed to an LCD screen for the operator(s) of the model to see.
 The final pump subsystem is the power supply for the pump.
-A variable power supply will be used for this purpose.
-The blood analog that will be pumped through the model must have a similar density and viscosity to real human blood.
-Following a literature review, the team identified a certain solution of corn syrup, water, and flour which can be used to accurately model properties of human blood well enough for the prototyping phase of the design process.
-The team will test different ratios of the ingredients until the relevant properties of the mixture are within an acceptable range.
-All subsystems will be contained within a trolley or medical cart that the team will purchase.
-The artery model will sit on the top of the cart.
-The pump, computing and sensing unit, and power supply will be mounted on the underside of the top shelf of the cart.
-The blood analog will be held in a tank that sits on the bottom shelf of the cart.
+A variable power supply is used for this purpose.
+The blood analog that is pumped through the model has a similar density and viscosity to real human blood.
+Following a literature review, the team identified a certain solution of glycerin and water which can be used to accurately model properties of human blood well enough for the prototyping phase of the design process.

+All subsystems are contained within a trolley or medical cart.
+The artery model sits on the top of the cart.
+The pump, computing and sensing unit, and power supply are mounted on the underside of the top shelf of the cart.
+The blood analog is held in a tank that sits on the bottom shelf of the cart.
+A network of tubing and connectors link each component involved in the fluid flow system.